History of Himachal Pradesh

 Himachal Pradesh was established in 1948 as a Chief Commissioner's Province within the Union of India.
-The province comprised the hill districts around Shimla and southern hill areas of the former Punjab region.
+The province comprised the hill districts around Shimla and the southern hill areas of the former Punjab region.
 Himachal became a part C state on 1951 with the implementation of the Constitution of India.
 Himachal Pradesh became a Union Territory on 1 November 1956.
-On 18 December 1970 the State of Himachal Pradesh Act was passed by Parliament and the new state came into being on 25 January 1971.
-Thus Himachal emerged as the eighteenth state of the Indian Union.
+On 18 December 1970, the State of Himachal Pradesh Act was passed by Parliament, and the new state came into being on 25 January 1971.
+Thus, Himachal emerged as the eighteenth state of the Indian Union.